RomainTrm/Blog/content/posts/from-a-state-based-to-an-event-sourced-codebase/index.md

 ---
 title: "From a state-based to an event-sourced codebase"
-date: 2025-04-30T09:00:00+02:00
+date: 2025-04-23T09:00:00+02:00
 tags: [post, en]
 draft: true
 ---

-Few weeks ago, I've published a [post](/posts/refining-software-architectures) where I described improvements for various architectures, following a logical path from a CRUD architecture to a CQRS/ES implementation.
+A few weeks ago, I've published a [post](/posts/refining-software-architectures) where I described improvements for various architectures, following a logical path from a CRUD architecture to a CQRS/ES implementation.

 Since then, I have participated to [Lyon Craft](https://lyon-craft.fr/) 2025, a local conference focusing on software craftsmanship mindset and practices.
 For this edition, we had the pleasure to invite [Jérémie Chassaing](https://thinkbeforecoding.com/) for an *event-sourcing* workshop.
 I had the opportunity to discuss with him and attend his workshop.

-During it, he described his `Decider` pattern: I will not detail the pattern here but I encourage you to read Jérémie's [dedicated post](https://thinkbeforecoding.com/post/2021/12/17/functional-event-sourcing-decider) on this topic.
+During this, he described his `Decider` pattern: I will not detail the pattern here but I encourage you to read Jérémie's [dedicated post](https://thinkbeforecoding.com/post/2021/12/17/functional-event-sourcing-decider) on this topic.
 I already knew about it and about *event-sourcing* in general so I didn't learn anything new about this pattern, but it wasn't why I decided to attend this workshop anyway.

 What I was looking for is how Jérémie introduces *event-sourcing* to newcomers and how he refactors a *state-based* codebase to an *event-sourcing* implementation, and I loved what I found!
-Jérémie's approach reminds me [mine](/posts/refining-software-architectures), except he uses tiny steps I didn't think of.
-In this post I want to explain them in order to avoid another big-bang refactoring.
+Jérémie's approach reminds me [mine](/posts/refining-software-architectures) except he uses tiny steps I didn't think of.
+In this post I want to explain these in order to avoid another Big Bang refactoring.

 ## Initial architecture: manipulating states